 Rasmussen College’s Career Center

 As a career-centered school, helping students pursue career opportunities is a priority at Rasmussen.
-The school has relationships with top employers and growing industries.
+The school has relationships with potential employers in fields from business to healthcare.
 It also offers:

 - A career “Research Hub” where students can design a career roadmap, take a career aptitude test, look at potential careers, and learn about occupation salaries by states.
 Counselors are available to help students navigate these resources.